SamirSim/SIFRAN/README.md

-# LIP Network simulation
+# SIFRAN: Simulating IoT with a FRAmework of NS-3
-This is for an interface for a configuration of NS-3 simulation.
+SIFRAN is a developing framework for setting up and running IoT simulation without writing a single script.
+It is a no-code initiative for extending the use of NS-3 to non-programmers and IoT community.
-# How to deploy (under an environment of Linux Ubuntu)
+# How to deploy
-# Install virtualenv if not exist
+# Install a virtualenv
-sudo apt install python3.8-venv
+sudo apt install python3-venv
 # Creat virtual environment
 python3 -m venv env
 # Activate virtualenv